ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.link/README.md

 * (bluefox) Do not connect to the cloud if no configuration defined

 ### 0.3.6 (2018-06-26)
-* (bluefox) The download of SSF from github depending on plattform was added
+* (bluefox) The download of SSF from GitHub depending on plattform was added

 ### 0.2.7 (2018-06-17)
 * (bluefox) UDP communication is now supported